Review of approximations for the exchange-correlation energy in density-functional theory: Semilocal approximations for the exchange-correlation energy

-We know discuss the merits and deficiencies of the LDA.
+We now discuss the merits and deficiencies of the LDA.
 By construction, the LDA is of course exact in the limit of uniform densities.
 More relevant to atomic and molecular systems is that the LDA exchange and correlation energies are asymptotically exact in the limit of large nuclear charge of neutral atoms $N=Z\to \infty$.
-Indeed, in this semiclassical Thomas-Fermi limit, the LDA gives the exact coefficients $A_\x$ and $A_\c$ of the leading terms in the asymptotic expansions of Eqs.~(\ref{ExrhoZZinf}) and~(\ref{ExrhoZZinf})~\cite{PerConSagBur-PRL-06}.
-However, the coefficients of the next terms are very incorrect: $B_\x^\text{LDA}\approx 0$ instead of $B_\x \approx 0.224$ and $B_\c^\text{LDA}\approx-0.00451$ instead of $B_\c \approx 0.0372$~\cite{BurCanGouPit-JCP-16}.
+Indeed, in this semiclassical Thomas--Fermi limit, the LDA gives the exact coefficients $A_\x$ and $A_\c$ of the leading terms in the asymptotic expansions of Eqs.~(\ref{ExrhoZZinf}) and~(\ref{ExrhoZZinf})~\cite{PerConSagBur-PRL-06}.
+However, the coefficients of the next terms are very different: $B_\x^\text{LDA}\approx 0$ instead of $B_\x \approx 0.224$ and $B_\c^\text{LDA}\approx-0.00451$ instead of $B_\c \approx 0.0372$~\cite{BurCanGouPit-JCP-16}.

-Due to the scaling of the UEG exchange energy per particle
+Due to the scaling of the UEG exchange energy per particle,

 the LDA exchange functional correctly scales linearly under uniform coordinate scaling of the density [Eq.~(\ref{Exrhog})].
-Similarly, due the scaling of the UEG correlation energy per particle in the low-density limit [Eq.~(\ref{epscuniflargers})]
+Similarly, due the scaling of the UEG correlation energy per particle in the low-density limit [Eq.~(\ref{epscuniflargers})],

 the LDA correlation functional correctly scales linearly under uniform coordinate scaling to the low-density limit [Eq.~(\ref{Ecrhog0})].
 However, from the behavior of $\varepsilon_\c^\text{UEG}$ in the high-density limit [Eq.~(\ref{epscunifsmallrs})],